 Read on to find out more.

 My generation has always had an interesting relationship with fashion trends.
-From skinny jeans to vans, we grew up during the fast fashion revolution, only to be repulsed by it once we had a few dollars in our wallet that allowed us to chose more sustainable fashion brands.
+From skinny jeans to vans and elastic laces, we grew up during the fast fashion revolution, only to be repulsed by it once we had a few dollars in our wallet that allowed us to chose more sustainable fashion brands.
 We've worn baggy tees, ripped jeans and sweaters with bands names on them 🎸

 Although we like to think of ourselves as sustainable fashion consumers, that label seems to have stuck more to the generation below.